WICG/html-in-canvas/security-privacy-questionnaire.md

      third-party contexts?

      There is no difference in behaviour.

+     TODO(schenney) We should always taint in thid-party contexts.

 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?